 controversy: What were the location, shape, and dimensions of Dante's

-from the point of view of a scientist.
-Extrapolating from Dante's
+the point of view of a scientist.
+Extrapolating from Dante's line

-line that "[the giant Nimrod's] face was about as long/And
+that "[the giant Nimrod's] face was about as long/And just as

-just as wide as St. Peter's cone in Rome," Galileo deduced
+wide as St. Peter's cone in Rome," Galileo deduced that Lucifer

-that Lucifer himself was 2,000 armlengths long.
-The audience was
+himself was 2,000 armlengths long.
+The audience was impressed, and

-impressed, and within the year, Galileo had received a three-year
+within the year, Galileo had received a three-year appointment to

-appointment to the University of Pisa, the same university that
+the University of Pisa, the same university that never granted him

 At the time that Galileo arrived at the University, some debate had